VijayendraDwari/MedQA/README.md

 Workflow:

-Query Input:

-The user enters a question in the Gradio interface.
+Query Input:The user enters a question in the Gradio interface.

-Document Retrieval:

-Relevant document chunks are retrieved using FAISS and sentence-transformer embeddings.
+Document Retrieval:Relevant document chunks are retrieved using FAISS and sentence-transformer embeddings.

-Answer Generation:

-The RAG pipeline feeds the retrieved context into the model, which generates a concise, context-aware answer.
+Answer Generation:The RAG pipeline feeds the retrieved context into the model, which generates a concise, context-aware answer.

-Display Results:

-The app shows both the generated answer and the referenced sources for transparency.
+Display Results:The app shows both the generated answer and the referenced sources for transparency.

 Advantages:
 User-Friendly Interface: